What is Social Emotional Learning (SEL)?

 What are the benefits of weekly reflections for students?

 For many years, students in my Spanish classes worked on a daily writing prompt.
 We set aside time a few times a week for writing.
 I gave students an opportunity to write about topics of personal interest or focus on specific themes that we were working on in class.
+Students were given enough time to reflect thoughtfully, without feeling rushed or pressured.
 At the end of the week I collected and read their journals and would provide written feedback.
 Through this process I was able to better understand my students and their needs.

 When students had their journals returned on Monday, they would read my comments, and take what they learned from their prior writing, and use it to think about areas that they could improve on in Spanish.
 By asking students questions related to what they have learned, how they can apply what they have learned, what goals they can set when it comes to their learning, we encourage students to build self-awareness, and to be better tuned into their learning journey.